 Summary:A mosquito trap photocatalyst is a device that uses a combination of light and a catalyst to attract and capture mosquit...

-A mosquito trap photocatalyst is a device that uses a combination of light and a catalyst to attract and capture mosquitoes.
+mosquito trap photocatalyst is a device that uses a combination of light and a catalyst to attract and capture mosquitoes.
 The photocatalyst is typically made of a material such as titanium dioxide, which when activated by ultraviolet light, produces reactive oxygen species that can break down organic matter, including the scent molecules that attract mosquitoes.

 The mosquito trap photocatalyst works by emitting ultraviolet light, which attracts mosquitoes and other flying insects.
 Once the insects come in contact with the photocatalyst, the reactive oxygen species produced by the photocatalytic reaction break down the scent molecules, making it difficult for the mosquitoes to locate their prey or breeding sites.